connexcs/docs/docs/customer/routing.md

 # Routing

-Routing allocates incoming attempts to a designated rate card, which in turn egresses through a specified provider.
+**Ingress Routing** allocates incoming calls based on the selected Customer Rate Card, which in turn Egresses to a specified provider.
 It allows multiple rate cards to be used with or without a prefix.
 This is checked according to the longest prefix first, then the shortest for a match.
 If no prefix is matched, it will match the rate cards with mutually exclusive destinations.
 If there are multiple rate cards with the same prefixes, you must set up a dial plan with a tech prefix to identify the correct card.

-With **Ingress Routing**, you can assign a Customer Rate Card to a customer account.

 To view and configure existing routes, click on the **Routing** tab in the Customer Card.

 ![alt text][ingress]

+For more information on Routing, see [Routing Setup](https://docs.connexcs.com/video-guide/#routing-setup) in our Video Guides for a detailed walkthrough, or the [Routing Overview](https://staging--connexcs-docs.netlify.app/routing/) and [Routing Strategy](https://staging--connexcs-docs.netlify.app/routing-strategy/) documentation sections.

 !!! warning "Disabled Routes"
     Any routes highlighted in red are disabled.
-To enable them, click on the route name then select **Enabled**.
+To enable them, open the route, click **Enabled**, then **`Save`**.